manics/jupyterhub-not-a-tre/README.md

 - [ ] Airlock/egress interface is extremely basic
 - [ ] Airlock/egress doesn't have a separate API
-- [ ] Egress admin can't see the requested files
 - [ ] Has not been tested for security!
 - [ ] K3s network policies are not complete, should probably replace with Calico
 - [ ] API tokens are insecure
 - [ ] Workspaces connections are protected by network rules, not passwords
+- [ ] User home and egress directories are not segregated by project